Zusier/archive/Notes/Windows/system-power-states.md

 - S1: Low latency wake state
   - Power is still provided to CPU and RAM
   - Instructions halted
+  - System will need to compatible with ACPI to comply with these feautures
 - S2: Similar to S1
   - CPU and System cache flushed
   - Power to processor is shutdown